Comparison Techniques for Competing Brownian Particles: Results

 \begin{cor} Suppose $X : \BR_+ \to \BR^d$ is a continuous function with $X(0) \in S$.
 Fix a $d\times d$-reflection nonsingular $\CM$-matrix $R$.
 Take a nonempty subset $I \subseteq \{1, \ldots, d\}$ with $|I| = p$.
 Let $Z$ be the solution to the Skorohod problem in $S$ with reflection matrix $R$ and driving function $X$, and let $L$ be the corresponding vector of boundary terms.
 Also, let $\ol{Z}$ be the solution to the Skorohod problem in $\BR_+^p$ with reflection matrix $[R]_I$ and driving function $[X]_I$, and let $\ol{L}$ be the corresponding vector of boundary terms.
 Then

 \end{cor}

 \begin{rmk} Corollary~\ref{cor3} has the following intuitive sense: suppose we remove a few components of the driving function.
 Then these (no longer existing) components do not hit zero and do not contribute (via boundary terms) to the decrease of the remaining components.
-If the component $j$ was removed but the component $i$ stayed, then in the equation~\eqref{SDE} $Z_i(t)$ no longer has the term $r_{ij}L_j(t) \le 0$.
+If the component $j$ was removed but the component $i$ stayed, then in the equation for $Z_i(t)$ there is no longer the term $r_{ij}L_j(t) \le 0$.
 Thus, $Z_i(t)$ becomes larger. \end{rmk}

 \begin{proof} Recall that $Z(t) \equiv X(t) + RL(t)$.
 For $i \in I$, $t \ge 0$,

 Therefore, $[Z]_I$ is the solution of the Skorohod problem in $\BR^{p}_+$ with reflection matrix $[R]_I$ and driving function